nanoc/nanoc.app/content/docs/basics.md

 is_dynamic: true
 ---

-The commandline tool
+The command-line tool
 --------------------

-Interacting with nanoc happens through a commandline tool named `nanoc`.
+Interacting with nanoc happens through a command-line tool named `nanoc`.
 This tool has a few sub-commands, which you can invoke like this:

 <pre title="Executing a nanoc command"><span class="prompt">%</span> <kbd>nanoc</kbd> <var>command</var></pre>